umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/docs/src/readme.md

 Now that you have node and grunt installed, you can open `/Umbraco.Belle.Client` in either `cmd.exe` or terminal and run:

-	grunt
+	grunt dev

-This will build the site, merge less files, run tests and create the /Build folder.
+This will build the site, merge less files, run tests and create the /Build folder, launch the web browser and monitor changes.

 ###Automated builds and tests
-If you prefer to do test-driven developement, or just dont want to manually run `grunt` on every change, you can simply tell grunt to watch for any changes made in the project, by running:

-	grunt watch
+grunt dev will continue to run in the background monitoring changes to files.
+When changes are detected it will rebuild the JS and also run the unit tests.